Sarailidis/Interactive-Decision-Trees/README.md

 3. This should show you the contents of the repository:

 ![image](https://user-images.githubusercontent.com/58266471/122567556-75126400-d051-11eb-8884-13f6cb2e16d4.png)

+To run the Graphical User Interface click on the InteractiveDecisionTrees.ipynb.
+To run a workflow follow the steps below.

 4. Click on the "Workflows" folder.
 The contents of this folder should be three subfloders with the 3 case studies workflows: